pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 - To use `pachctl`, run `pachctl auth login` then authenticate again (to Pachyderm this time) with the mock User (username: `admin`, password: `password`).

-- Notebook users, if you have installed [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank}, the connection url to your Pachyderm cluster in the login form (click on the mount extension icon in the far left tab ) is now:
+- Notebook users, if you have installed [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank} on the same cluster, the connection url to your Pachyderm cluster in the login form (click on the mount extension icon in the far left tab ) is now: `grpc://pachd.<namespace>.svc.cluster.local:30650`

-    - If the deployment is on the same cluster: `grpc://pachyderm-proxy.<namespace>.svc.cluster.local:80` or `grpc://pachd.<namespace>.svc.cluster.local:30650`
-    - Else, for external clusters: `grpc://127.0.0.1:80`.

 ## Changes to the S3 Gateway